SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_sales_analysis_1-s4-integration/dsp_sales_analysis_1-s4-integration.md

     ![Exclude entities (CSN)](./images-dsp_sales_analysis_1-s4-integration/DSP_ImportCSN_All.png)

 5. After import, the entities are not deployed automatically.
 Open the Analytic Model `Sales Quotation Item (RL)` (`SAP_SD_RL_SalesQuotationItm_V2`) and select `Deploy`.
 This will deploy the Analytic Model as well as all dependent entities you imported before.

+The abbreviations in the entity names have the following meanings:
+- `IL` - Inbound Layer
+- `HL` - Harmonization Layer
+- `RL` - Reporting Layer
+- `LT` - Local Table

+More details on the layered modeling approach and naming conventions are available [here](https://www.sap.com/documents/2021/09/8a0fc7ca-f67d-0010-bca6-c68f7e60039b.html).

 ## Generate Currency Conversion Views
 To run currency conversion, specific entities need to be available in the space.
 Currency conversion views and the necessary supporting objects can be created based on an SAP connection, tables shared from another space, or manually.